 This is one of two dramas from A-list auspices this season set in a world where human-looking robots co-exist with humans.
 The other, from Howard Gordon and Josh Friedman, which has a big penalty at NBC, is still awaiting word.
 NBC also is yet to pull the trigger on Abrams’ high-concept drama with Alfonso Cuarón, which has a pilot production commitment and had been exploring casting since December.

-Ray Richmond contributes to Deadline’s TV coverage.
+Ray Richmond is contributing to Deadline’s TCA coverage.